serdarkalayci/pre-scaling-operator/README.md

 Please check the `/docs` folder for documentation related to the architecture of the PreScale Operator

 ## Tests
 There is a reasonably large test suite, which can be run with `make test`.
 This suite includes several unit tests and multiple e2e tests.
 We have used Ginkgo to create the e2e tests which can be executed against a real cluster or a fake one.
 By default, the e2e tests will expect connection to an actual cluster.
-Currently, we don't have an easy switch between those two and the only way to achieve this is to change the `useCluster` flag in `internal/e2e/suite_test.go`.
 With every PR or merge to main branch, all tests are run in our Github workflow to ensure that everything is properly tested.

+## Release
+To apply directly a release you can directly apply the pre-generated manifest bundle in the release directory.

 ## Contributing
 Please take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to help out.
 See also the